digitcoindev/iOSApp/NemIOSClient/ed25519/readme.md

 The speeds on other machines may vary.
 Sign/verify times will be higher with longer messages.
-The implementation significantly benefits from 64 bit architectures, if possible compile as 64 bit.
+The implementation significantly benefits from 64 bit architectures, if possible compile as!
+64 bit.

 Usage